It’s 10:05 pm on a Sunday, and I’m scrambling to wind down for the night.

 - Find five blogs that offer many recipes to choose from that fit your dietary needs and restrictions and your style of cooking.
 You don’t need more than five!
 It should take you no more than a half hour to do this, and you’ll save yourself so much time in the future.

 - If you’re worried that you’ll forget the five blogs you like, email a list to yourself and make the subject line something like “recipes I want to cook” with links to each blog.
 Or keep them all in Evernote, which is what I do!

 - Instead of searching broad terms, start with one or two ingredients you have on hand to find recipes.
 You’ll get even better results if you add a specific meal.
 For example, searching “chickpea lunch” will bring up better results than just searching “recipes with chickpeas.”

 Want a head start finding good recipes?
-Check out Workweek Lunch approved recipes for cheap, healthy options to take to work.
+Check out original Workweek Lunch recipes for cheap, healthy options to take to work.

-Make sure to subscribe below to get fresh recipes dropped right in your inbox once a month, along with other actionable meal prep and food money tips.
+Make sure to subscribe below to get fresh recipes dropped right in your inbox every Friday.

 If you want to leave a comment below, tell me what your favorite sources are for finding recipes!